Franciswilhelm/Pet-Website/README.md

 ## Description
 ***
-_{This is a website that has a short introduction to a dog.
-Then there is a link to her current calendar... she is a very busy dog. }_
+_This is a website that has a short introduction to a dog.
+Then there is a link to her current calendar... she is a very busy dog. _

 ## Setup/Installation Requirements